rocksolidwebdesign/cxxray/notes/barycentric.md

 Barycentric coordinates of a  triangle are relative to edges of the  triangle rather than the  standard perpendicular x/y axes.
-Using  such a system  allows interpolation of  a value smothely from one vertex to another.
+Using  such a system  allows interpolation of  a value smoothely from one vertex to another.

 Any  two points  on the  triangle may  be used  to form  the implicit  equation of  a  line.
 We  can  use these  implicit